cloudControl/documentation/Platform documentation.md

 ### Vertical Scaling

 In addition to controlling the number of containers you can also specify the size of a container.
 Container sizes are specificed using the --max parameter.
 Valid values are 1 <= x <= 8 and result in x times 128mb.
 So setting --max to 1 will result in 128mb of RAM available to each one of your containers, while --max 4 or 8 will give you 512mb or 1024mb RAM respectively.
 To determine the optimal --max value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.

+### Choosing Optimal Settings

-You can also use the Blitz.io Add-on to run synthetic load tests against your deployments to see how well they performan and determine the optimal scaling settings.
+You can use the Blitz.io Add-on to run synthetic load tests against your deployments to see how well they perform with the current --min and --max settings under load to determine the optimal scaling settings and adjust accordingly.

 ## [Performance & Caching](#performance)